-HY-TEK Bio LLC arose in 2008 from an attempt by Bob Mroz to help a friend realize a dream.
+HY-TEK Bio LLC arose in 2008 from an attempt to help a friend realize a dream.

-level swimming and track & field events.
+level as well as Track & Field events.
 After 27 years on the market and

 continued development with the Olympic Training Facility in Colorado

 Springs, the software had a Customer base of over 59,000 users in 36

 countries, and its use was mandated at every sanctioned swim and track &